How to plan the application process of study abroad?

-A year before enrollment /three months before application deadline
+A year before enrolment/three months before application deadline

 Begin planning about financing your education and about research assistantships and fellowships in your field of study by looking into scholarships and loan programs.
 Some universities require the transcripts to be translated, which is a time-consuming process, so ensure a translation service well in advance.
-Keep in mind the application deadlines and account for the time it will take if you submit your applications through the mail because international mail takes longer and costs more.
-Planning Your Application Process
+Keep in mind the deadlines and account for the time it will take if you submit your applications through the mail because international mail takes longer and costs more.

-Eleven months before enrollment /two months before application deadline
+Eleven months before enrolment/two months before application deadline

-Ten months before enrollment /one month before application deadline
+Ten months before enrolment/one month before application deadline

 Submit your applications and put together all required materials like application form, letters of recommendation, transcripts, personal essays and test scores.
 To make your application different and noticeable, it is advisable to submit the application two weeks before the application deadline.
 Post submission, you must follow up and confirm with all the applied universities that your application file is proper and up to date.
 Call before the deadline in case you need to resubmit any documents.
 Prepare the financial statements for individual school applications and keep all your application materials organized to apply for financial aid and scholarships.

-Thus, in this manner, by following a well-crafted road map students, can tackle the lengthy application process with ease and meet deadlines.
-A pre -planned application timeline that considers all the aspects of the application process ensures that students do not miss out on considering any minute detail and complete the application process in a smooth and swift manner.
+Thus, in this manner, by following a well-crafted roadmap, students can tackle the lengthy application process with ease and meet deadlines.
+A pre -planned application timeline that considers all the aspects of the process ensures that students do not miss out on considering any minute detail and complete the process in a smooth and swift manner.